disequilibriums/writerbot-quickquide/sprints.md

 ![img](/img/1h_sprint_settings.png)

-4. If you join with the wrong wordcount, I haven't found an easy way to correct it...
+4. __If you join with the wrong wordcount__, I haven't found an easy way to correct it...
 I would suggest leaving the sprint using `/sprint leave` and rejoining with the correct wordcount!

+---

 <span id="sprint-end"></span>
 ## Finishing a sprint:<br><br>